naren-m/naren-m.github.io/_posts/2025-12-09-quantum-encryption-explained.md

 ---

-### First Principle #4: Use math problems that even quantum computers can't solve
+### Use math problems that even quantum computers can't solve

 Cryptographers have found new mathematical foundations that resist quantum attacks:
 - **Lattice-based** (most popular today)